dougc333/cs231n/distributed/README.md

-notes for creating 2 node t4 cluster on google cloud.
-Cheapest T4 cluster I know of to debug distributed before scaling up.
+1) notes for creating 2 node t4 cluster on google cloud.
+This is the cheapest T4 cluster on the planet.
+Shockingly Colab is unusable because of poor FUSE performance when mounting gdrive and Colab locks down the ports and IP addresses.
+Ended up buying 1k in Colab credits; all wasted.
+Colab also timeouts and you end up upgrading subscription and buying more hours until you realize there is no workaround to the timeouts.

-Notes and sw to reduce learning and experimentation cost
+2)